Becoming an LLC: Everything You Need to Know

 LLCs begin by preparing and filing of articles of organization.
 These are usually a single page document, which outline basic info, such as an LLC’s name, its address, whose authorized to hold the legal papers on behalf of an LLC.
 Also included is the statement of purpose, and potentially any names of members or managers.
 There are additional matters that may be included, like if the LLC has endless life or will has a dissolution date predetermined.
 Generally, LLCs appoint members in the articles of organization.
 States range in regards to the requirement of appointed members.
 This is optional in California, but in Nevada it's by law.
 Member are, without trouble, appointed not long after filing.
 Articles of organization remain in the public documents and can reveal LLC member names in the public.

 If you need help learning about becoming an LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.